Relativistic Atomic Effects of Dark Matter Electron Scattering: Relativistic Effects

+where the parentheses denote the Wigner-$3j$ symbol The subscript $D$ denotes the Dirac representation of the $\gamma$ matrices since the atomic wave functions are also solved in the Dirac representation as will be shown later.
+After simplification, the original triple summation reduces to a double summation, and the inner product of initial and final wave functions now incorporates only states with magnetic quantum number $m_j = 1/2$.
+The details of simplification are summarized in \gapp{Wigner_theorem}.

 This electron kernel function, or $K$-factor \cite{Roberts:2016xfw,Ge:2021snv}, (sometimes electron form factor, or $f$-factor \cite{Essig:2011nj}) describes the atomic effects in DM-bound electron scattering process.
-In this section, we will simplify and calculate this theoretically consistent $K$-factor and study its relativistic effects with the Dirac spinor wave functions.
+By taking the scalar interaction as an example, we will simplify and calculate this theoretically consistent $K$-factor and study its relativistic effects with the Dirac spinor wave functions in this section.